modeseven-lfit/lftools-uv/docs/commands/gerrit.rst

 addmavenconfig
 --------------
-.. program-output:: lftools gerrit addmavenconfig --help
+.. program-output:: lftools-uv gerrit addmavenconfig --help

-An example of the lftools.ini entry for a Gerrit server making use of a full
+An example of the lftools-uv.ini entry for a Gerrit server making use of a full
 configuration:

 .. code-block:: none